brucellino/hashiatho.me/_posts/2024-07-01-backup-operator.md

 ### Go application implementation

 This consideration led me to implementing the workflow via a standalone application instead of via a framework like Ansible.
-I ruled out Python for the same reason I ruled out Ansible: I would have to pull, in a python runtime and dependencies which would be essentially the same as first approach.
+I ruled out Python for the same reason I ruled out Ansible: I would have to pull in a python runtime and dependencies which would be essentially the same as first approach.
 However, I suspected that I could write a standalone executable for arbitrary environments with Go.

 Here is an analysis of where I stand regarding pros and cons for the Go implementation: